patrickkunka/zero-width/README.md

 This font is now kindly available via [http://www.jsdelivr.com/](jsDelivr)'s CDN.

-You may reference the 5 source files in your own CSS:
+You may reference the following 5 source files in your own CSS, using the @font-face syntax of your choice.

 ```
 //cdn.jsdelivr.net/font-zero-width/latest/zero-width.eot